 Who it’s for

 This women’s leadership course is for individuals of all levels; the class is put into coaching groups with peers with similar levels of experience

 - Learn how to grow self-awareness in order to find your authentic voice

 - Understand how gender, culture, and power structures can affect your ability to speak and be heard (and what to do about it)

 - Practice negotiation skills and using data to build the case for your solutions

 - Identify high leverage opportunities where speaking up can be most impactful

 Private & On-Site Training

-This women’s leadership course is also available as group training for your organization; it can be delivered as virtual sessions, on-site at your company, or at our state-of-the-art training facility.
+Currently, this women’s leadership course is only available as group training for your organization; it can be delivered as virtual sessions, on-site at your company, or at our state-of-the-art training facility.

 “Great content!
 Very impressive that a day-long online course was so engaging and interactive and seamless in its execution.
 I learned new skills that I can put into place immediately.
 Thank you for validating the experience of women and providing the tools and resources for powerful, bold leadership.”